Notification of Rights under the Family Educational Rights and Privacy Act (FERPA)

 Buffalo State hereby designates the following categories of student information as public or directory information.
 Such information may be disclosed by the institution for any purpose, at its discretion.

-- Name, address, electronic mail address, telephone listing, dates of attendance, enrollment status (e.g., undergraduate or graduate; full-time or part-time), class level, and academic adviser.
+A. Name, address, electronic mail address, telephone listing, dates of attendance, enrollment status (e.g., undergraduate or graduate, full-time or part-time), class level, and academic adviser.

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by Buffalo State to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is